SuperCowPowers/zat/docs/contributing.md

 Now you can make your changes locally.

-4. When you\'re done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox:
+4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox:

         $ tox